 If you haven’t seen it, you might be interested in watching our video chronicling the life cycle of the monarch– from caterpillar to chrysalis to butterfly.
 We also went down to the Saint Marks National Wildlife Refuge last fall for a little monarch tagging, and to learn about their Monarch Milkweed Initiative.
+In September of 2021, we revisited the topic of monarchs predators, looking at research that sheds new light on the topic.

 Rob Diaz de Villegas WFSU Media